Seshra/viper-probe-droid/Documentation/pardot_viper_config.js_technical_documentation.md

 window.snowplow('enableFormTracking', bl);
 ```

-This second section of code is used to set a cooki named "catid" with the information found in the query string parameter called "catid".
+This second section of code is used to set a cookie named "catid" with the information found in the query string parameter called "catid".

 ```
 if (viper.qp.catid){